 In an interview between Ari Shankar and IGN, Shankar disclosed that his next video game series adaptation will be Devil May Cry.
-In order to insure that, as Shankar words it, “the jabronis in Hollywood don’t fuck this one up too”, he’s secured the rights for Devil May Cry.
+In order to ensure that, as Shankar words it, “the jabronis in Hollywood don’t fuck this one up too”, he’s secured the rights for Devil May Cry.
 At the end of his interview, Shankar confirmed that Devil May Cry will join the Castlevania animated series in becoming part of the “Bootleg Multiverse”.

 Fans are left to speculate as to what liberties will be taken in this Devil May Cry adaptation, but it’s safe to assume that Shankar and Co. will be adapting the original (canon) DMC games, and not Ninja Theory’s DmC as evidence by the photo the showrunner uploaded today.

-Those familiar with the Devil May Cry fandom may recall there was already an animated series by heavy hitter studio Madhouse, but it seems Shankar wants to adapt his own original series, and on his own terms.
+Those familiar with the Devil May Cry fandom may recall there was already an animated series by heavy hitter studio Madhouse, but it seems Shankar wants to adapt his own original series and on his own terms.

 While there were narrative and character changes made to the Netflix Castlevania series Shankar produced, it turned out to be one of the better video game adaptations to come out in quite some time.

-It’s possible that the “multiverse” Shankar told fans to speculate on could allude to a momentary crossover of the two series, especially if Powerhouse Animations Studios is brought on board to animate the adaptation; furthermore, this theoretical crossover could possibly establish itself by an interdimensional portal spell casted by Sypha, or Dante could simply make his way to Wallachia while hunting demons.
+It’s possible that the “multiverse” Shankar told fans to speculate on could allude to a momentary crossover of the two series, especially if Powerhouse Animations Studios is brought on board to animate the adaptation; furthermore, this theoretical crossover could possibly establish itself by an interdimensional portal spell cast by Sypha, or Dante could simply make his way to Wallachia while hunting demons.

 Truthfully, there may not even be a cross-over, and the two existing in a multiverse could mean there’s just a small reference to either series thrown into Devil May Cry‘s first season or Castlevania‘s third season.
 Ultimately, considering how motivated Shankar is to bring us a Devil May Cry adaptation, we’re definitely in for a killer series in the (hopefully) near future!